 21–25: You probably have a tendency toward an Internal Locus of Control.

-20: Is the neutral point in this scale.
+20: Is the neutral point on this scale.

 15–19: You probably have a tendency toward an External Locus of Control.